mir-dataset-loaders/mirdata/docs/source/datasets.rst

 Stroke Name
 ^^^^^^^^^^^
-An open "tag" that refers to the original name of the stroke type that is played on a Mridangam instrument.
+An open "tag" to identify an instrument stroke name or type.
+Used for instruments that have specific stroke labels.

 .. _tonic:

 Tonic
 ^^^^^^^^^^^
-Stored as metadata, the absolute tonic of a track.
-It is a useful metre for tracks with a single stroke or note.
-Originally added to describe the tonic of the Mridangam strokes.
+The absolute tonic of a track.
+It may refer to the tonic a single stroke, or the tonal center of a track.

 .. _article: https://link.springer.com/article/10.1007/s10844-013-0250-y